alkaloge/AZh/README.md

 scramv1 b -j 4
 ```

-Root files with shapes to be used as inputs for datacards producer, are located in the folder [$CMSSW_BASE/src/AZh/combine/root_files](https://github.com/raspereza/AZh/tree/main/combine/root_files)
+RooT files with shapes to be used as inputs for datacards producer, are originally stored in the backup folder [$CMSSW_BASE/src/AZh/combine/root_files/backup](https://github.com/raspereza/AZh/tree/main/combine/root_files/backup).
+At the stage of setting up environment their copies are place in the folder [$CMSSW_BASE/src/AZh/combine/root_files/backup](https://github.com/raspereza/AZh/tree/main/combine/root_files/backup).

-After installation is complete change to the directory [$CMSSW_BASE/src/AZh/combine](https://github.com/raspereza/AZh/tree/main/combine).
-All scripts will be run from this directory.
+After installation is complete, change to the directory [$CMSSW_BASE/src/AZh/combine](https://github.com/raspereza/AZh/tree/main/combine).
+All scripts will be run in this directory.

-Retrieve datacards of the HIG-18-023 analysis:
+Download datacards of the HIG-18-023 analysis from gitlab repo:
 ```
 cd $CMSSW_BASE/src/AZh/combine
 git clone https://gitlab.cern.ch/cms-analysis/hig/HIG-18-023/datacards.git HIG-18-023/datacards